Notes on the abject dishonesty of the technocratic elites

 Why bother raising the next generation of engineers?

 I first became aware of massive investment in special needs education around the turn of the century.
-Before working in adult day care centre, in a hiatus in my career, I just assumed that some children needed extra help and in our more enlightened times we were at last integrating learning disabled children with the mainstream.
+Before working in an adult daycare centre, in a hiatus in my career, I just assumed that some children needed extra help and in our more enlightened times we were at last integrating learning disabled children with the mainstream.
 Over the years not only has special needs education expanded, but the focus of schooling has shifted from traditional academic and scientific subjects to social justice and pastoral care.
 Richard Lucas of the Scottish Family Party has documented amply the Scottish Government’s obsession with promoting LGBTQ++ concepts in primary schools as well as emphasising children’s rights rather than responsibilities.
 What kind of society would dedicate most of its education budget to manufacture social compliance rather than raise the next generation of conscientious and industrious workers?
 Some may believe successive governments have simply listened to the wrong advisors and wasted valuable resources on trendy teaching techniques that have failed many children from the most deprived backgrounds.
 All this assumes future industries will need millions of tradespeople rather than just a small core of well-remunerated engineers, doctors and surveillance managers assisted by a larger group of enforcers and carers.
 Teaching unions seem much more concerned about protecting children and themselves from elusive nanoscopic viruses than the damage inflicted on the academic and professional future of working class children from chaotic households.
 It may be all fine and dandy for the offspring of the professional classes with computer desks in their bedroom growing up in an intellectually stimulating environment.
 They can do all their schoolwork online and probably learn much more from a wide range of Web-mediated courses and tutorials on every conceivable subject.
-Today gifted children are often bored at school anyway, fed up of hearing teachers explain simple concepts over and over again to the rest of the class.
+Today gifted children are often bored at school anyway, fed up with hearing teachers explain simple concepts over and over again to the rest of the class.
 Life is very different in compact households dominated by loud home entertainment systems and game consoles with little private space for study.
 Stressed parents are often stuck between a rock and a hard place.
 They either risk confrontation with their children by getting them to do their homework or they just opt for the easy life and let their children do as they please, e.g. binge on ice-cream while playing video games into the wee hours.
 The latter option may please the teacher more by taking on board their lesson on children's rights and body acceptance.
 Yet outside the home children may no longer play freely.
 It seems teachers care more about whether children masks, socially distance and wash their hands every five minutes than whether they will ever grow into responsible adults with a sense of purpose and some control over their destiny.
 It's becoming clearer every day that most of our youngsters are being primed for a life of subservience, a kind of extended childhood on universal basic income.
 If they're lucky they may get a job as social distancing marshals or charity awareness raisers.
-Otherwise they may win extra social credits for showing their support for the latest exercise in social engineering.
+Otherwise, they may win extra social credits for showing their support for the latest exercise in social engineering.